Creation of wormholes during the cosmological bounce: Discussion and conclusion

 \section{Discussion and conclusion}

 In this work we have discussed the existence of wormholes during the cosmological bounce without the need for additional exotic matter supporting the wormhole.
 We have considered the approximation of a small cosmological wormhole, whose fluid components needed for supporting its geometry, for large enough values of $r$, approach the components of the ideal cosmological fluid and whose dynamics is dictated by the time evolution of the cosmological scale factor, $a(t)$.
 Thus, this geometry can be treated as a dynamical wormhole situated in the FLRW spacetime.
-By considering the most general form of modified gravity on FLRW spacetime, needed for the existence of bounce replacing the big bang singularity, we have obtained the cosmological wormhole solutions which do not need any additional exotic matter, that is, which satisfy WEC.
+By considering the most general form of modified gravity on FLRW spacetime coming from the mathematical generalizations of action, needed for the existence of bounce replacing the big bang singularity, we have obtained the cosmological wormhole solutions which do not need any additional exotic matter, that is, which satisfy WEC.
+This is possible since the same modification of gravity which supports the bounce can at the same time support the existence of wormholes, and no additional exotic matter is thus needed.
+The effect leading to simultaneous support of a bounce and a small wormhole geometry is described by the function $S(t)$, and is arising from the generalization of action for gravity, while all the matter fields, $\Omega$, are completely standard and do not contain any new exotic component.
 We have thus demonstrated that the cosmological bounce in general represents an ideal environment for the natural creation of wormholes.
 Such wormholes could then serve as tunnels through spacetime in the early Universe, connecting very distant points that would otherwise be causally disconnected.
 Therefore, the existence of wormholes around the bounce can further help to solve the horizon problem, relaxing the necessary duration of the bouncing phase in order to obtain the causal picture implied by the CMB.
 We have also demonstrated that such wormholes spontaneously start to violate WEC after a certain time, which strongly depends on the rate of acceleration of the cosmological scale factor during the bounce.
 This can mean that after such critical time wormholes can no longer be supported in the Universe and vanish.
 This opens an interesting problem of detailed physical description of ``death of a dynamic wormhole'', which is left for future work.
 Solving this problem could also be helpful for our better understanding of how to construct wormholes artificially (which is just the inverse of the mentioned problem in time).